AvocadoVR/UdonTasks/README.md

 # UdonTasks

-# Support
+# Support My Work on Patreon

-If you would like to support me & my work.
-Consider supporting me on [Patreon](https://www.patreon.com/AvocadoVR)
+If you would like to support me and my work, consider becoming a patron on [Patreon](https://www.patreon.com/AvocadoVR).
+Your support helps me create more content and improve my projects!

 ## Local Task & Synced Task